alamparelli/Ovh-multiDomains-DynHost/README.md

 ## Introduction

-OVH DynHost Sync is a tool that automates the synchronization of your OVH DynHost configurations with your current IPv4 address.
+OVH DynHost Sync is a tool that automates the synchronization of your OVH DynHost Domains configurations with your current IPv4 address.
 It ensures your DNS records are always up-to-date without manual updates.

+It supports multiple domains and allows you to configure the update interval.
+The application fetches your current IP address and updates the DynHost settings accordingly.

 ## Installation

 ### Standard Setup

-1. Ensure `config.json` exists in the root directory (refer to the `config.json.example`).
+1. Ensure `config.json` exists in the root directory ().
 If not, create it with the following content:

     ```json
     {